 An adapter is an interface between a managed resource and the Identity server.
-The Desktop Password Reset Assistant software enables Windows users to perform self-service password resets and self-service unlocks from their desktops.
+The Desktop Password Reset Assistant software enables Windows users to perform self-service password resets from their desktops.

-The Desktop Password Reset Assistant allows users who forget their passwords and cannot log in to their Windows accounts to reset the passwords and unlock the accounts.
+The Desktop Password Reset Assistant allows users who forget their passwords and cannot log in to their Windows accounts to reset the passwords.